RapidFuge/host/README.md

             NEXTAUTH_URL: https://i.fuge.dev # What the domain of the host is gonna be.
 Not required anymore.
             ROOT_PASSWORD: serverRootPass # Default root password
             MONGO_URI: 'mongodb://MONGO_USERNAME:MONGO_PASSWORD@mongodb:27017/'
-            STORAGE: 1 # Again, 1 For local, 2 For vercel Blob, 3 For S3
+            STORAGE: 1 # Again, 1 For local, 2 For S3
             PREVENT_ROOT_DELETION: "true"
             S3_ENDPOINT: 'minio:9000' # If STORAGE is set to 3
             S3_BUCKET: S3_BUCKET